Shatanjay Sudha

 Break down hype-heavy property narratives into first principles.

-Act as a practical thinking partner for real estate choices, rent versus buy thinking, and major purchase decisions.
-Help me evaluate a property pitch or recommendation in a more rational way before I commit serious capital.
+Assess my situation and evaluate a property pitch or recommendation in a more rational way before I commit serious capital.

-1. What is working well and should be kept
+1. What is working and should stay in place

 4. The highest-value adjustment to make next

-5. A compact review checklist for the next cycle
+5. A compact review plan for the next cycle

-Where relevant, include rough numbers to estimate, assumptions to challenge, and a short checklist I can use to act on the answer.
+Where useful, include rough calculations, comparison tables, assumptions to challenge, and short scripts, checklists, or decision rules I can use immediately.

 Intermediate